compositjs/compositjs/docs/site/middlewares.md

 ```

-Another way of creating middleware, create middleware as external file and save inside `./middlewares` from root folder of the application, file extension should be `.js`.
-Composit JS will take all the files created inside `./middlewares` folder at booting phase.
+You able to create middlewares as external file and save in `./middlewares` folder in root.
+Composit JS will load all file in booting phase.

 e.g.